ASA Data Visualization Poster Competition for Grades K–12

 Alexandria, VA 22314

-Students in an area where a regional poster competition is available may submit their posters to their regional competition first.
+Students in an area in which a regional data visualization poster competition is available may submit their posters to their regional competition first.
 Students outside the regional competition areas should submit their posters directly to the ASA office.
 Information about regional poster competitions is available through the following websites: